PetitCoinCoin/advent-of-code/2024/comments.md

 Day 9: like day 7, poor choice of data structure (str instead of list) lead to wrong answer and lots of time wasted!
 Probably not optimal as part 2 runs in about 5sec, but that will do.
 Edit: optimised with early breaking, now runs in about a sec.

 Day 11: Thought I was clever using a linked list, except that it doesn't make any sense here.
-A shower later, my thought were in place and used a simple and wey more efficient approach.
+A shower later, my thought were in place and used a simple and way more efficient approach.

 Day 14 part 2 was a mess.
 Tried to look for a global symmetrical pattern, didn't work.
-Then I looked for a frame, but again, I thought there would be no more noise left, so I didn't get it write.
+Then I looked for a frame, but again, I thought there would be no more noise left, so I didn't get it right.
 I had an upper bound (by submitting random answers) so I just printed all grids and looked at them... to find a tree after 140k sec, which was too high.
 But at least, I knew what I was searching for, so it was easier to implement something.

 Day 16 part 2 could be better.
 But it took me a while and runs in about 10sec, so that's it for me today!